marcusoftnet/marcusoftnet.github.io/_posts/2020-02-03-how-we-start-with-vulnerable-in-our-bootcamp.md

 But there's a thing that needs to be in place in order for the learning to be allowed to flow freely; [psychological safety](https://en.wikipedia.org/wiki/Psychological_safety).
 We try to create a psychological safe space through two tools:

 * Trust
 * Vulnerability

-Let me, very breifly, expand on how we use this in our training.
+Let me, very briefly, expand on how we use this in our training.

 <!-- excerpt-end -->